DLR-SC/corpus-annotation-graph-builder/README.md

     print("Prints the *view* as a dict:", view.summary())

 ```
 !!!
-Note: The links might need few minutes to be created and to show in ArangoDB.
+Note: The links might need a few minutes to be created and to show in ArangoDB.

 <details><summary>OUTPUT - Click to expand</summary>